Human Post-Editing of Machine Translations

 - First, the post-editor (linguist) reads a sentence, or segment, of the MT output (that is, the process begins at the target).

 - The MT output is compared to the source text.

 - The post-editor makes an in-the-moment judgment of the MT output’s quality, based on linguistic knowledge and explicit instructions.

 - If the MT output is acceptable, they continue working to improve the text.

 - If the MT output is of poor quality, they delete whatever the MT is offering and re-translate it from scratch (as in the translation process listed above).

 Human Post-Editing and Human Translation

-There is a significant difference in the skills and approach involved when reviewing human translations versus machine-generated translations.
 In general, the types of errors found in human translations differ greatly from those found in machine-translated text.
-For example, machine translations have a tendency to be more accurate when transposing numerical values.
-Machine engines are also less prone to leaving content behind (e.g., omitting a clause within a long legal paragraph).
+For example, machine translations tend to be more accurate when transposing numerical values.
+Machine engines are also less prone to leaving content out (e.g., omitting a clause within a long legal paragraph).
 However, machine translations also tend to produce more awkward-sounding phrases.
-Some MT engines may also perform very poorly with terminology.
+Some MT engines also perform very poorly with terminology.

 At Trusted Translations, we train our machine translation post-editors to recognize these differences and to utilize our proprietary tools to improve output.
 Furthermore, our tools help editors re-translate awkward phrases in a manner that “trains” the machine translation engine to improve on future output.

 Light and Full Post-Editing

-At Trusted Translations we adhere to the principle that there is no one-size-fits-all solution, and that we must adapt every solution to our clients’ needs.
+At Trusted Translations, we believe there is no one-size-fits-all solution; instead, we adapt every solution to our clients’ needs.

-If quality is the driver, we evaluate not only the prospect of the engine’s performance, but also the level of post-editing needed according to the usability of the output.
-In this case, a full (ready-to-publish) post-editing is requested as the output for this task.
-That is to say, if the bilingual content were to go through an additional review step (editing, for instance), the editor should not detect any differences between an MT post-edited segment and a 100% HT (human-translated) segment.
+If your focus is on quality, we evaluate not only the translation engine’s performance, but also the level of post-editing needed according to the usability of the output.
+In this case, a full (ready-to-publish) post-editing would be the goal.
+That is, if your bilingual content were to go through an additional review step (editing, for instance), the editor should not detect any differences between an MT post-edited segment and a 100% HT (human-translated) segment.